-I’m currently a Jerwood Arts fellow at FACT Liverpool, working on a new commission.
+I’m currently a Jerwood Arts Digital Fellow at FACT Liverpool, working on a new commission to be exhibited next year.

-My first book, which I’ve co-edited with Bob Stanley, is Excavate: The Wonderful and Frightening World of The Fall.
-(Faber, April 2021.)
+My first book, which I’ve co-edited with Bob Stanley, is Excavate: The Wonderful and Frightening World of The Fall (Faber, April 2021).
+My essay is about alternative education, Beuys and Black Mountain College, as well as The Fall.

 My artists publication, The Fields Here Are Full of Ghosts, was published by Wysing Arts Centre in 2019 and exhibited in their 30th anniversary exhibition, which also featured Elizabeth Price, Tai Shani, Heather Phillipson and more.
 You can see more about this, and buy it as an edition, here.